piokaczm/godzira/README.md

 ###Configuration

-First of all you need to properly set your configuration file.
+You need to properly set your configuration file.
 Structure should look something like this:

 ```
 goos: linux # cross-compilation variables